EC311 Ethics & Economics (Spring 2017)

 Classes missed due to federal holidays will not be rescheduled.

 A core value of the academy is truth and the pursuit thereof.
-Nothing can shake the foundations of this pursuit as much as academic dishonesty as it undermines the trust that is indispensable to it.
-This is why I will not excuse any instance of academic dishonesty.
+Nothing can shake the foundations of this pursuit as much as academic dishonesty as it undermines trust in this pursuit.
+This is why I will not condone any instance of academic dishonesty.
 Plagiarism, cheating during exams, copying homework assignments (or doing individual assignments with a classmate) all constitute violations of academic honesty and of the clause on “academic integrity” that each student has signed in the student handbook.
-They can lead to failing the course and will be reflected in the student’s record (having a record of academic dishonesty can make obtaining scholarships, achieving a study abroad place or admission to another program difficult if not outright impossible).
+They can lead to failing the course and will be reflected in the student’s record (having a record of academic dishonesty can make getting grants, stays abroad or admission into other programs difficult if not outright impossible).

 - Barber, B. S. (2008).
 Consumed – How Markets Corrupt Children, Infantilize Adults, and Swallow Citizens Whole.
 W.W.Norton & Company.